I Look to You: Music

 In the Summer 2009 edition of Rap-Up, R&B singer Akon spoke about working with Houston for the then-upcoming album.
 In the interview he revealed that he had worked with her on two songs for the album; one of which, "Like I Never Left", was previously leaked to the internet.
 It had initially been tipped as a single.
 Davis said Houston wanted an island song, so they reached out to Akon.
 The song was likened to Janet Jackson's "My Baby", which featured Kanye West.
 American singer R. Kelly also wrote two songs for the album.
 One of the songs "Salute" was described as being "militaristic [with a] marching beat" that also features Kelly on the backing vocals in the chorus.
-In the song Houston makes reference to LL Cool J with the lyric, "Don't call it a comeback, I've been here for years."
+In the song Houston makes reference to LL Cool J's "Mama Said Knock You Out" with the lyric, "Don't call it a comeback, I've been here for years."
 Kelly's other contribution, "I Look to You" became the album's title song, and was released as the album's debut single.
 When speaking of the piano ballad Houston said, "It sums up all I wanted to say."
 The album also contains a cover of the 1970s Leon Russell song, "A Song for You".
 Houston's cover begins with a slow piano intro, which picks up in the middle.

 Following the popularity of the dance remix B-sides appearing on the UK CD release of "Million Dollar Bill", a number of remix EPs were released.
 "I Look to You – The Remixes" was released on November 6, 2009, in the US and UK, featuring 12 dance remixes of the first single "I Look to You".
-Also released in the UK and US. on November 6, 2009, was "The Remixes", featuring remixes of "I Look to You", "I Didn't Know My Own Strength", and "Million Dollar Bill".
+Also released in the UK and US on November 6, 2009, were "The Remixes", featuring remixes of "I Look to You", "I Didn't Know My Own Strength", and "Million Dollar Bill".
 This was followed by the final remix EP being released on November 6, 2009, called "I Didn't Know My Own Strength Remixes", which was released in the US and UK.